 - Raving Customers.
 Savvy business investors know how difficult and important customer loyalty and referrals are to a business and they desire a repeat customer base.
 A solid reputation is often proven by a strong online presence and good online/other reviews, which help increase the value of a business.

 - The Management Team (Key Employees) Will Stay with the Company.

 - Curb Appeal.
 The old saying “perception is reality” is correct when it comes to business value.
 If a buyer sees a nice procedure manual, neat, clean and organized facilities, and modern and properly maintained equipment, they are willing to pay a higher premium for a business.

 - Terms of the Sale.
 The terms of the sale should affect the selling price of a business.
 For example, the lease terms must be agreed upon, an owner may or may not be willing to carry a note on the sale of the business or property, or may or may not agree to have a junior security interest to the senior lender or agree to an earn-out provision where the seller will receive additional payments based upon the future performance of the business.
 Since there are tax ramifications that could benefit one party of the other, the purchase price allocation (furniture, fixtures and equipment value, non-competition agreement, and goodwill, etc.) must be negotiated.
 There are other factors to negotiate, such as a non-solicit, consulting agreement, work-in-process, etc. in addition to the valuation of the assets.
 Parties should be rewarded for the risk they are accepting.

-If your serious about selling your business or would like to prepare it to sell for a premium later, then take our quiz to learn how you can substantially increase the value of your business.
+If you are serious about selling your business or would like to prepare it to sell for a premium later, then take our Business Value Assessment to learn how you can substantially increase the value of your business.
 I’ll contact you later for a free, no-obligation consultation on your results.